 These are the nine theories about what happened to Maddie McCann

-Only some are explored in the Netflix doc
+Only some were explored in the Netflix doc

-Last week, Netflix released an eight part documentary series based around the disappearance of Madeleine McCann.
-In the trailer for the Netflix documentary, it claimed it would "explore every theory", but only some are truly looked at in detail.
+Yesterday, it was announced that a new suspect has been found in the Madeleine McCann case.
+In the biggest documentary about the story, Netflix released an eight part series all about the disappearance of Madeleine McCann.
+In the trailer for the Netflix documentary, it claimed it would “explore every theory”, but only some are truly looked at in detail.
 These are all of the Madeleine McCann conspiracy theories out there right now, some that are explored in the Netflix documentary, and others that have been shared online.

 The nine main Madeleine McCann conspiracy theories: